Industry News

 • track approvals from the creative team

-This approach improves the quality of a brief and allows teams to save time in project management.
+This approach improves the quality of a brief and enables teams to save time in project management.

-Using templates makes it easier to implement a structured process.
+The use of templates makes it easier to put a structured process in place.

 A marketing brief template ensures that each project contains the necessary key elements.